 On Fannie Mae's website via the Guide Forms page, which provides a complete list of forms.

 On the AllRegs website via embedded links in the free electronic version of the Guide (and through a searchable database with a full subscription to AllRegs Online).

 Some exhibits that relate to Fannie Mae requirements are only referenced in the Guide and are posted in their entirety on Fannie Mae's website.
 In addition, from time to time, product-specific guides or directives are issued which are incorporated into this Selling Guide by reference.
 Such product-specific information—whether it currently exists or is subsequently created—and the exhibits referenced in the Guide now or later are legally a part of this Selling Guide (and the Servicing Guide).

 In the event of technical difficulties or system failures with Fannie Mae's website, with delivery of the “Selling News” option of Fannie Mae’s email subscription service, or with the AllRegs website, users may contact the following resources:

 For Fannie Mae's website and Fannie Mae’s email subscription service, use the “Contact Us” link on the website to ask questions or obtain more information.

 For the AllRegs website, submit an email support request from the website or contact AllRegs Customer Service at (800) 848-4904.

 When Questions Arise

 This Selling Guide explains how to become an approved Fannie Mae lender and the procedures for normal and routine selling matters.
-If a lender feels that a situation is not covered or a procedure may not apply because of certain circumstances, the lender’s principal contact should be its lead Fannie Mae regional office.
+If a lender feels that a situation is not covered or a procedure may not apply because of certain circumstances, the lender’s principal contact should be its Fannie Mae customer account team.
 The Guide specifically indicates situations in which a lender may need to contact other groups within Fannie Mae, such as the Capital Markets Pricing and Sales Desk.
 For contact information on the regional offices and other key contacts, refer to E-1-03, List of Contacts.